TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptTemplates/TheConstantEditor/Index.rst

   same constant appears in multiple categories!

-- If the chosen category is *not* found among the default categories listed below, it's regarded a new category.
+- If the chosen category is *not* found among the default categories listed below, and is not a custom category either, it's regarded a new category.

 - If the category is empty (""), the constant is excluded from the editor!